saintedlama/passport-local-mongoose/README.md

 * selectFields: specifies the fields of the model to be selected from mongodb (and stored in the session).
 Defaults to 'undefined' so that all fields of the model are selected.
 * usernameLowerCase: convert username field value to lower case when saving an querying.
 Defaults to 'false'.
 * populateFields: specifies fields to populate in findByUsername function.
 Defaults to 'undefined'.
+* encoding: specifies the encoding the generated salt and hash will be stored in.
+Defaults to 'hex'.

 __Error Message Options__